blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

   01000000000140420f00000000001976a91456def632e67aa11c25ac16a0ee52893c2e5a2b6a88ac00000000

-Add sufficient unsigned inputs to meet the output value
+Add sufficient unsigned inputs to meet the output value:

 ::